henriquehschmitt1/examAPI/README.md

 # Description

 This is an API made with NodeJS, Express, PostgresSQL and Sequelize ORM.
-It's basically a CRUD for an exams context, wich contains title, questions, alternatives and answers.
+It's basically a CRUD for an exams context, which contains title, questions, alternatives and answers.

 ## Requirements